 In his time working for administrations in Indianapolis and Lawrence, Cam demonstrated success in executing transformative projects, including leveraging private investment through strategic deployment of grant funding, negotiating legal settlements, achieving environmental regulatory closure, acquiring and disposing of property, creating public-private partnerships, heading site selection and design teams for municipal projects and developing a brownfield-specific redevelopment loan program.
 Further, Cam conceived of and continues to execute on an economic development vision that seeks to reposition an aging industrial park in Lawrence into a district poised for positive new investment in skilled trades.

-Governor's Award for Environmental Excellence, Land Use, 2014
+Governor's Award for Environmental Excellence Honoree, Land Use (2014)

-Environmental Protection Agency Region 5 Regional Recognition Award, 2015
+Regional Recognition Award Honoree, Environmental Protection Agency Region 5 (2015)